Criteria for investigation

 • sexual harassment and assault

-• failure to notify occurrence of incidents
+• failure to notify the regulator of the occurrence of incidents

 • where an incident or matter is a serious risk to a person’s health or safety.